 The corporate Welfare of Intesa Sanpaolo offers various services and types of permits that complement what is already provided at the regulatory level.
 For example, as support for parenting, we note: (i) 3 additional optional days of paid leave, compared to the legal requirements, for new parents; (ii) paid leave for childbirth preparation courses; (iii) a 10% corporate integration, in addition to the economic treatment provided by the INPS, for the parental leave of new dads; (iv) additional unpaid leave for illnesses of cohabiting family members.

-In addition, on the front of support for parenting, the start in 2019 of the Back@Work program, designed to ensure a constant accompaniment and listening of people during periods of prolonged detachment from the company (for example: motherhood/paternity).
+In addition, on the front of support for parenting, the start in 2019 of a program designed to ensure a constant accompaniment and listening of people during periods of prolonged detachment from the company (for example: motherhood/paternity).

 Initiatives for the inclusion of people with disabilities